Goal-oriented error estimation for the reduced basis method, with application to sensitivity analysis: Introduction

-The reduced basis method \cite{nguyen2005certified} is a way of specifying such offline and online phases, which has been successully applied to various well-known PDEs \cite{grepl2005posteriori,knezevic2010reduced,veroy2005certified,janon2011certified}.
+The reduced basis method \cite{nguyen2005certified} is a way of specifying such offline and online phases, which has been successfully applied to various well-known PDEs \cite{grepl2005posteriori,knezevic2010reduced,veroy2005certified,janon2011certified}.
 One should note that, in the reduced basis (RB) method, the online phase does not compute a solution which is strictly identical to the numerical PDE solution, but an approximation of it, obtained by projecting the original discretized equations onto a well-chosen basis.
 In the application cases given above, however, one is not interested in the solution by itself, but rather in a \emph{quantity of interest}, or model \emph{output}, which is a functional of this solution.
 Taking this functional into account when performing the model reduction leads to a so-called \emph{goal-oriented} method.
 For instance, goal-oriented basis choice procedures have been tried with success in the context of dynamical systems in \cite{willcox2002balanced,ilak2008modeling}, where the basis is chosen so as to contain the modes that are relevant to accurately represent the output of interest, and in a general context in \cite{bui2007goal}, where the basis is chosen so as to minimize the overall output error.
 All those papers showed that using an adapted basis could lead to a great improvement of reduction error.
-This paper is about goal-oriented error estimation, that is, the description of a rigorous and computable \emph{error bound} between the model output and the reduced one.
-Two different reduced model outputs can be considered: the first (which we call \emph{uncorrected} reduced output) is simply the output functional evaluated at the reduced output.
-The second (called \emph{corrected} reduced output), described in \cite{nguyen2005certified}, is the same, up to a correction term obtained from the solution of an auxiliary (dual) problem.
-The rate of convergence of the corrected output is better than the uncorrected one but the computation of the correction involves the application of the RB method to the dual problem, and this has generally the drawback of doubling offline \emph{and online} computational times.
-Regarding output error estimation, \cite{nguyen2005certified} provides an error bound for the difference between the corrected reduced output and the original output.
-In this paper, we propose two new goal-oriented error bounds: one for the uncorrected reduced output, and one for the corrected reduced output.
-We also show, in numerical examples, that our bound is more precise than the existing bound.